railwayapp/docs/src/docs/reference/pricing/refunds.md

 - You have received a refund from Railway in the past

 - You have violated our [Fair Use Policy](https://railway.app/legal/fair-use) and/or [Terms of Service](https://railway.app/legal/terms)

-### My bill is higher than expected.
-Can I get a refund?

-You may request for a refund by following the instructions above.
-We review refund requests on a case-by-case basis.
-To learn more about why your bill may be higher than expected, check out [Pricing -> FAQs -> Why is my resource usage higher than expected?](/reference/pricing/faqs#why-is-my-resource-usage-higher-than-expected) and our [guide on optimizing usage](/guides/optimize-usage).

-If you have any questions, please contact us through our [Help Station](https://help.railway.app).